 As Robert Allen, the author of Cracking the Millionaire Code, once said, “There is no failure.
 Only feedback.”
 We would advise you to remember this sentence next time you come across a negative product review.

 When it comes to bar reviews of your products, there’s only one rule: don’t delete them.
-Spiegel Research Center’s study showed that almost 95% of shoppers read online reviews before making a purchase, while another study showed that the same amount of customers get suspicious if there are no negative comments.
+According to Review almost 78% of shoppers read online reviews before making a purchase.
+Also, a study showed that almost the same amount of customers, that is, 82% of them, actively seek out negative reviews.
 Both of these studies show that having a couple of bad reviews can actually increase your conversion rate.

 However, an actual increase in your conversion rate depends on how you handle an unpleasant situation.